-- 4. Parental Affidavit of Non-Support-required from all students who are claiming self-supporting status. - 5.
-Financial Aid Transcript-for students transferring from other institutions - Additional documentation of student resources or status of family resources may be required for evaluation of the student's aid application, such as IRS 1040's.
+- 1. Washtenaw Community College Financial Aid Application-must be completed and returned before other applications are given to the student. - 2.
+Financial Aid Form-This application is processed by the College Scholarship Service and sent to Washtenaw Community College. - Basic Educational Opportunity Grant Application-a separate application which must be processed by American College Testing Service.
+Results are sent directly to the student, who must then bring them to Washtenaw Community College to receive the award. - Parental Affidavit of Non-Support-required from all students who are claiming self-supporting status. - 5.
+Financial Aid Transcript-for students transferring from other institutions. - 6.
+Additional documentation of student resources or status of family resources may be required for evaluation of the student's aid application, such as IRS 1040's.

-Upon receipt of all applications, and additional necessary information, the student's application will be evaluated and the student will receive -written notification of the action taken.
+Upon receipt of all applications, and additional necessary information, the student's application will be evaluated and the student will receive written notification of the action taken.